 Tim writes "It was a great honour for me to be asked to take over the Chair of the Organic Research Centre.
-I want to thank Mike Turnbull for his incredible efforts over the last few years on behalf of ORC and particularly over the last year in delivering the farm sale that has created the opportunity to invest funds to create a more sustainable organisation.
+I want

 "I am a first-generation farmer with an organic grassland farm near Carmarthen in South Wales very close to the National Botanic garden of Wales (which is also organic!).
 We converted to organic production about 14 years ago.
 I have been fortunate to undertake quite a few roles in my career including president of the NFU, Chair of the Food Standards Agency for the UK and Chair of the Farmers Club in London.